Skip to contents

 )

 Note that you can further customize the returned plot objects directly by adding manual layers.
-For some examples, see the Advanced Visualization vignette.
+For some examples, see the Advanced visualization vignette.

 All visual elements support automatic color assignment using color = "auto":